581st Air Resupply and Communications Wing: Korean War

 The 581st Wing proved to be flexible, and its initial theater deployment plan, outlined in Far East Command Operations Plan (OPLAN) 3–52, capitalized on this flexibility.
 The OPLAN established a concept of covert operations for theater forward deployment of assigned 581st ARCW assets.
 A key function of the wing was to maintain the capability to introduce special agents and guerrilla units into Communist countries and Communist-held areas, to supply them by and guerrilla units operating there, and to keep in contact with them by radio for the Central Intelligence Agency (CIA).
 The mission to introduce and extract special agents into Communist countries operated under the cover of psychological warfare, providing cover against inquiries into their clandestine purpose.
-Four of the wing's twelve Boeing B-29 Superfortresses, and associated support personnel were placed on a 60-day rotation schedule to Yokota Air Base, Japan, where they were co-located with the 91st Strategic Reconnaissance Squadron, which also flew the B-29.
+Four of the wing's 12 B-29s, and associated support personnel were placed on a 60-day rotation schedule to Yokota Air Base, Japan, where they were co-located with the 91st Strategic Reconnaissance Squadron, which also flew the B-29.
 The wing's B-29s were retrofitted to allow cargo or human "drops" and were stripped of armament, with the exception of the tail gun, and countermeasures in order to lighten their load and increase altitude and range.
 One crew member was trained as a CIA contact, known as the jumpmaster.
 The identities of these jumpmasters were kept secret, even from the wing commander who did not know of their CIA connection.
 However, the wing had a senior officer serving as a liaison with the CIA.
 This was Lt.
 Colonel George Pittman, whose identity was also kept secret from those who did not have a need to know.

 The four Fairchild C-119 Flying Boxcar and support personnel were placed on a 90-day rotation schedule.
 The commander, 315th Air Division determined where the aircraft would be deployed.
 Two Grumman SA-16 Albatrosses were sent to K-16 (Seoul Airport) in South Korea to augment B Flight of the 6167th Air Base Group.
-The four Sikorsky H-19 ChickasawA helicopters were also deployed to K-16 to support the 2157th Air Rescue Squadron (in fact, they were co-located with the 2157th but actually supported B Flight, as did the two SA-16s).
+The four Sikorsky H-19A "Chickasaw" helicopters were also deployed to K-16 to support the 2157th Air Rescue Squadron (in fact, they were co-located with the 2157th but actually supported B Flight, as did the two SA-16s).
 "34 CCRAK," (probably an entity associated with Combined Command Reconnaissance Activities, Korea) maintained Operational Control (OPCON) of these forces and employed them on incursions into North Korea, along with B Flight and Special Air Missions detachment aircraft.

 The wing's planes were painted solid black after their arrival at Clark AFB, and they flew long-range leaflet drop missions over North Korea.
-PSYWAR "leaflet bombs" were loaded with various forms of PSYWAR materiel and then airdropped from high altitudes.
+PSYWAR "leaflet bombs" were loaded with various forms of PSYWAR materiel and then airdropped from high altitude.
 An altitude-sensitive fuse opened the container at a predetermined set altitude, dependent on pre-mission forecast winds and desired dispersal patterns.